johron/mydo/README.md

 # Mydo
 Easy project manager and runner written in rust.
+(this project is dead and is very bad.
+It works, but definetly has some problems and is not recommended to be dependent on)

 My first rust project so this is probably not very efficient and it uses a lot of large crates so i makes very large binaries.